Learn how to improve resilience and reliability of the OpenText AppWorks Gateway by deploying the Gateway in a cluster.

 Extract the contents of the

-otag-gateway-16.7.zip file to the root of the Apache Tomcat folder, for example,
+otag-gateway-16.5.zip file to the root of the Apache Tomcat folder on each node.
+For example,

 C:\Program Files\Apache Software Foundation\Tomcat 9.0.

 Configure a load-balancer in front of the OpenText AppWorks Gateway nodes.
-When complete, sign in to the OpenText AppWorks Gateway, click Settings, and edit the AppWorks Gateway Server URL to point to the load-balancer's address.
+When complete, sign in to the OpenText AppWorks Gateway, click Settings, and edit the OTAG Server URL to point to the load-balancer's address.